 - Never squeeze a boil.
 There is a chance that the pus is pressed further inside, allowing the bacteria to enter into the bloodstream and spread.
 Then, a new boil can arise again at another place.

 - Rubbing with salve (white or black) was once widely recommended, but it’s better not to use it anymore because it can cause hypersensitivity.

 - A boil is highly contagious, so it’s important not to touch it.
-If one does, it spreads the bacteria that cause the boil and the boil grows bigger or more boils arise.
+If you do, it spreads the bacteria that cause the boil and the boil grows bigger or more boils arise.

-- If a person suffers from boils often, wash the body two to three times a week with a soap or shampoo with povidon-iodine or chlorhexidine.
+- When you suffer from boils often, wash your body two to three times a week with a soap or shampoo with povidon-iodine or chlorhexidine.